Penguinazor/claret.tech/_posts/2017-09-27-launch-claret-tech.md

 title: Launch of Claret.Tech
 date: 2017-09-27 00:00:00 Z
 layout: post
-description: Welcome on Romain Claret professional website.
+description: Romain Claret launched his professional website.
 image: rockets-launch.jpg
+tags: [website, about, launch, new, career, professional, activity, passion, activities, passions]
 ---

 ## What the website is about?